Terberh/Analysis_Tools/NT Export Fixer (Python)/README.txt

-This python script will take Ninjatrader 8 exported back test data, and ammend the xlsx file to include non-trading days as $0.
+This python script will take Ninjatrader 8 exported back test data, and amend the xlsx file to include non-trading days as $0.

 Guide to install with PyCharm